oicr-gsi/niassa-docs/2.0.2/installation/index.md

 database, no Oozie, and no cluster.
 It takes your workflow, throws it into a bash script, and executes it locally.
 Whitestar also uses an older version of SeqWare, the predecessor of Niassa, and so not all functionality may be available.

-If your work depends at all on the presence of the cluster, a metaDB, or web service, you can't use this technique.

 To install and run Docker on your local machine, go to the [download page](https://store.docker.com/search?type=edition&offering=community)